emmacasper/crypto/README.md

-# cryptopals
+cryptography!

-my solutions to the cryptopals challenges
+currently, the solutions to the cryptopals challenges, but there might be more stuff later.